Collaboration Is a Labor of Creating Shared Meaning

 The first reason for my job has to do with the historic function of art museums, which is to preserve and display art.
 When museums preserve and display a certain art form, they support artists who work in that form.
 For example, over the centuries, museums have developed a sophisticated system for collecting and displaying paintings.
 Museums know how to accession paintings into collections; how to transport, store, and display them; how to communicate about them to the public, and so on.
 Paintings in museums, in turn, support an ecosystem of collectors, galleries, auction houses, and others who are skilled in dealing with paintings.
 When artists work on a painting, they do so knowing there is a system of support out there that understands what to do once their artwork is ready to leave the studio.

 Throughout history, artists have been constantly creating new art forms.
 In this process, artists are always ahead of museums.
 Museums had to (and forever will have to) catch up and learn how to work with the new things artists come up with.
 Museums don’t always do a good job at this; it can take a very long time for them to catch up.
-But that has never stopped artists from innovating; the slower pace of institutions just challenges their lives more in the interim.
+But that has never stopped artists from innovating; the slower pace of institutions just challenges their lives and careers more in the interim.
 The consequence for art museums is that there are and always will be new art forms that they don’t yet know how to preserve, display, and support.
 These innovations in form are part of artists’ practice, and museums have a duty to learn how to support them just as well as they do more established art forms, like painting.

 The second reason for my position is more specific to the vital importance of collaboration in the arts today—specifically, collaboration between artists and professionals in other fields.
 One central development in contemporary art is a host of practices collected under the umbrella term “socially engaged arts,” which loosely refers to practices in which artists address issues of social concern by working directly with those issues (as opposed to making art about them).
 Many of those concerns traditionally belong to fields outside the arts, such as governance, business, politics, or topical research in the humanities or sciences.
 Artist and educator Pablo Helguera described this process in his book Education for Socially Engaged Art: